WeAreIconick/plugincurator/README.md

 ## How It Works

 1. The plugin fetches plugin slugs from your remote JSON file
-2. For each slug, it retrieves current data from WordPress.org API
+2. For each slug, it retrieves complete data from WordPress.org API
-3. Data includes: name, description, version, ratings, download counts, etc.
+3. Data includes all standard plugin card fields:
+   - Plugin name and description
+   - Plugin icon and banner images
+   - Star ratings and number of reviews
+   - Download count and active installations
+   - Last updated date
+   - Author information
+   - WordPress version compatibility
+   - Download links and "More Details" links
 4. Everything is cached based on your configured duration
 5. If remote is unreachable, WordPress.org defaults are shown